-149. In April 1998, the Government of Croatia issued "Procedures for the return of persons who have left the Republic of Croatia" and mandatory instructions for their implementation.
-To ensure an integrated and comprehensive return and reintegration mechanism, the international community assisted the Government in developing a return programme, which was adopted by the Parliament in June 1998.
-This programme addresses key issues crucial to ensure the sustainability of the return process, such as restitution of property and related matters.
+149. In April 1998, the Government of Croatia issued Procedures for the Return of Persons who have left the Republic of Croatia and Mandatory Instructions for their implementation.
+To ensure an integrated and comprehensive return and reintegration mechanism, the international community assisted the Government to develop a Return Programme which was adopted by the Parliament in June 1998.
+This Programme addresses key issues crucial to ensure the sustainability of the return process, such as restitution of property and related matters.
 Implementation began in July 1998.
-During the year, a total of over 53,000 persons returned to and within Croatia, comprising over 13,000 refugees who were repatriated from abroad, and close to 40,000 displaced persons who returned within the country.
+During the year, a total of over 53,000 persons returned to and within Croatia, comprising over 13,000 refugees who repatriated from abroad, and close to 40,000 displaced persons who returned within the country.
 These movements included the repatriation of 98 refugees who participated in the first organized repatriation movements from the Republika Srpska.
 Movements of displaced persons included the return of over 18,000 ethnic Croats to the Croatian Danube region and of some 16,500 ethnic Serbs to other parts of Croatia from the Danube region, as well as of 5,000 ethnic Croats to other locations.
 Ethnic Serbs continued to leave the Croatian Danube region, mainly bound for Vojvodina province of the Federal Republic of Yugoslavia.
-Through mid-March 1999, over 5,000 additional returns had taken place (approximately 1,000 refugees from abroad and 4,000 displaced returned in-country).
+Through mid-March 1999, over 5,000 additional returns had taken place (approximately 1,000 refugees from abroad and 4,000 displaced returned incountry).

-150. While the return programme is now fully operational, the return process is inextricably linked to government action in reconstructing and repossessing property, providing alternative accommodation and economic revitalization, as well as to the delivery of humanitarian assistance to returnees upon arrival.
+150. While the Return Programme is now fully operational, the return process is inextricably linked to Government action in reconstructing and repossessing property, providing alternative accommodation and economic revitalization, as well as to the delivery of humanitarian assistance to returnees upon arrival.
 As in 1998, UNHCR will play a catalytic role in 1999 to facilitate go-and-see visits and undertake mass information campaigns in the region.
 By mid-March 1999, some 15,000 refugees from Bosnia and Herzegovina had registered to repatriate from Croatia, over 80 per cent of whom wish to return to the Republika Srpska.
-UNHCR expects the Government, in line with its commitments, to lend its full support to its efforts to repatriate these refugees.
+UNHCR expects the Government, in line with its commitments, to lend its full support to UNHCR's efforts to repatriate these refugees.